By Faye M Smith

-Often see fellow walkers using poles when you're out and about?
-Turns out, they don't just make you look like a walking pro, they can also help you burn more calories.
+Often see fellow ramblers Nordic Walking when you're out and about?
+Turns out those poles don't just make you look like a walking pro, they can also help you burn more calories.

 Here’s everything you need to know about Nordic walking before you get started:

 1. Why Nordic walking will make you feel lighter and improve fitness

 Striding out with poles – also known as Nordic walking – uses the upper and lower body simultaneously.
 This helps you to burn up to 46% more calories compared with regular walking.

 “Holding on to poles means the upper body muscles are used as well as your legs – a bit like when you use a cross-trainer at a gym,” explains Gill Stewart from Nordic Walking UK.
 “As you use the poles to propel yourself along, your body has to work harder.
 However, what’s clever is that because the poles take some of the weight of your knees and lower body joints, you feel lighter on your feet.”

 Nordic walking also improves posture, making it ideal for those with neck, shoulder and back problems.
 Plus, it spreads body weight more evenly, reducing pressure on knees and joints.

 2. How everyone can benefit from Nordic walking

 Beginner or walking pro?
 Nordic walking is the nearest you can get to a truly bespoke walking regime.
 Done correctly, it burns calories and gets you fit.
 Want to tone things down a bit?
 Then it becomes the perfect return-to-fitness regime for those with aching joints, necks and backs.